LiuGroupHNU/md-data/code/deepmd-kit/doc/mdpu/mdpu.md

 To train an ML model that can decently reproduce the PES, a training and testing data set should be prepared first.
 This can be done by using either the state-of-the-art active learning tools or the outdated (i.e., less efficient) brute-force density functional theory (DFT)-based ab-initio molecular dynamics (AIMD) sampling.

-If you just want to simply test the training function, you can use the example in the `$deepmd_source_dir/examples/mdpu` directory.
-If you want to fully experience training and running MD functions, you can download the complete example from the [website](https://github.com/LiuGroupHNU/mdpu-example).
+If you just want to simply test the training function, you can use the example in the `$deepmd_source_dir/examples/mdpu` directory. .

 Then, copy the data set to the working directory